-The review period begins when your appeal is received, regardless of whether the reviewer has all of the information necessary to decide the appeal.
-If you want to grant the reviewer more than the stated time to make a determination, you may voluntarily agree to an extension by notifying the reviewer in writing.
+The determination review period begins when the appeal is received, regardless of whether VSP-Member Appeals has all of the information necessary to decide the appeal.
+If you want to allow more than the stated time for VSP-Member Appeals to make a determination, you may voluntarily agree to an extension by contacting VSP-Member Appeals.